A Guide to Visiting Star Wars Galaxy’s Edge Disney World

 Docking Bay 7 Food and Cargo

-This quick-service location is the only place to eat a meal in Star Wars Land: Galaxies Edge.
+This quick-service location is the only place to eat a meal in Star Wars Land: Galaxy’s Edge.
 Although the food looks somewhat weird, it’s actually pretty good!

 Docking Bay 7 is located near the Millenium Falcon and reservations are NOT available.
-Mobile Ordering is not currently available although I hope they make it available soon.
+Mobile Ordering is also available..

 I LOVED the Roasted Endorian Tip-Yip Salad!
 It looks really strange but it was so good!